Travis Barker's Daughter Calls Kourtney Kardashian Her 'Stepmom'

 Playing a game of "Never Have I Ever" with some friends, Alabama put down a finger when someone said they'd never "met a Kardashian."
 The social media star smiled and said, "It's my stepmom."

-Kourtney is already mom to her three kids with her ex, Scott Disick -- Mason, 11, Penelope, 9, and Reign, 6.
+Kourtney is already mom to her three kids with ex Scott Disick -- Mason, 11, Penelope, 9, and Reign, 6.

-Travis also shares son Landon, 17, with Shanna, and his and Kourtney's families have gone on several group trips together since Travis and Kourtney started dating in January.
+Travis also shares 17-year-old son Landon with Shanna, and his and Kourtney's families have gone on several group trips together since the two started dating in January.

 Both Alabama and Landon have been supportive of Kourtney and Travis' romance on social media.